fonzie/responsive-grid/README.md

 # fonzie-responsive-grid

 A pretty awesome responsive grid framework.
+How's this different from other frameworks?
+Well, this one builds breakpoints based on a grid.
+Lets say you have a 12 column grid, 960px wide, we can create breakpoints at columns 4, 6, 8, 12.
+The framework will generate classes for building layouts, spacing classes and comes with a bunch of mixins as well.

 * Build a fluid grid based on variables
 * Mobile-first